AndSt/AndSt.github.io/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

 HI!
 I'm Andy, a PhD student at the Digital Text Sciences group led by Professor Benjamin Roth.
 The group is located within the data mining group at the University of Vienna.
-Within my research I want to investigate how to use available human intuitions and heuristics to guide learning algorithms.
-Most recently, I move my focus to thinking about how to transfer ideas from weak supervision to generative language models.
+Within my research I investigate how we can use multiple noisy / weak signals to support or guide learning algorithms.
+Instances are labeling functions, i.e. code which labels data, image-2-text models, i.e. incomplete descriptions of images, or multiple LLM generations.
-Beforehand, I spent two years in industry working on NLP tasks.
-First, as a working student at BMW, applying NLP to multiple automotive use cases, and then at Check24 working on various information extraction and classification tasks within the financial and insurance domains.
+Beforehand, I spent two years in industry working on applied NLP problems such as information extraction or integration of graphs and text.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.